woodsnet/HB-Plugin-GoogleNest2/README.md

 </p>
 <span align="center">

-# Nest Accfactory
+# Google Nest - Version 2

 [![npm](https://img.shields.io/npm/v/homebridge-nest-accfactory/latest)](https://www.npmjs.com/package/homebridge-nest-accfactory)
 [![npm](https://img.shields.io/npm/dt/homebridge-nest-accfactory?label=downloads)](https://www.npmjs.com/package/homebridge-nest-accfactory)
 [![verified-by-homebridge](https://img.shields.io/badge/homebridge-verified-blueviolet?color=%23491F59&style=flat)](https://github.com/homebridge/homebridge/wiki/Verified-Plugins)

 </span>

-Formally known as [Nest_accfactory](https://github.com/n0rt0nthec4t/Nest_accfactory), this is a Homebridge plugin I have developed to allow Nest devices to be used with HomeKit including having support for HomeKit Secure Video on doorbells and camera devices
+This is a Homebridge plugin I have developed to allow Nest devices to be used with HomeKit including having support for HomeKit Secure Video on doorbells and camera devices

 Building and maintaining this project takes time, effort, and resources.
 If you find it valuable, please consider sponsoring to support its development and future improvements.
 Your support makes a difference—thank you!